shashikg/awesome-ubuntu-terminal/README.md

 # awesome-terminal
-A list of terminal commands and tweaks that I frequently use.
+A list of terminal and bash commands and tweaks that I frequently use.

 #### Find and delete all file with certain names
 ```sh